About

 Background

 Modern life is predicated on theory and computation.
-The cars, planes and boats we travel in, the buildings we live and work in, and the phones and computers that we communicate with are all engineered using simulations that are based on proven theory, such as fluid mechanics, or semi-conductor physics.
+The cars, planes and boats that we travel in, the buildings we that live and work in, and the phones and computers that we communicate with, are all engineered using simulations that are based on proven theory, such as fluid mechanics, or semi-conductor physics.
 The overarching question that drives our research is whether we can develop such quantitative theories for living systems, so that experiment and theory might work hand-in-glove as they do in these traditional disciplines.
 The long-term goal is to usher in an era of integrated approaches to the study and engineering of living systems, as well as work towards the possibility of a truly in silico biology.

 Evidence suggests that these changes are already underway.
 Across a broad spectrum of fields, the precision, fidelity, and resolution of available data only continues to improve year on year, facilitating an ever-increasing role for physical theory and computation in biology.
 In this context, the Morris lab is positioned at the research interface of theory and biology.
 Our work aims to address two ostensibly simple questions.